-It is expected that non-academic partners will each make a 15% match funding contribution to EPSRC IAA projects.
+It is expected that non-academic partners will each make a 15% match funding contribution to EPSRC PBIAA projects, such as NESCA.
 However, the cash or in-kind contribution should be appropriate to the size and type of the partner organisation, and deviations from the 15% will be in exceptional circumstances and should be explained.
 Non-academic partners will need to demonstrate their commitment to the project, and applications should detail how participants will work together to achieve the aims and objectives of the project.